01:070:111 (4 credits)

 "Extinction" takes a multiperspective, interdisciplinary approach to understanding extinction as a biological and cultural process, and probes the meaning and significance of such processes for humans around the globe in the 21st century.

 This course is particularly recommended for students who intend to pursue majors or minors in anthropology, various area studies, biological sciences, ecology, geography, history, linguistics, philosophy, political science and public policy, religion, sociology, and women’s and gender studies.
 This course carries credit toward the major and minor in anthropology.
-Extinction can be used to meet the SAS Core Curriculum goals in Natural Sciences [NS] and either Contemporary Challenges: Diversities and Social Inequalities [CCD] or Contemporary Challenges: Our Common Future [CCO].
+Extinction can be used to meet the Core Curriculum goals in Natural Sciences [NS] and either Contemporary Challenges: Diversities and Social Inequalities [CCD] or Contemporary Challenges: Our Common Future [CCO].